omerbolukbasi/evaluationary_algorithms_implementation_on-TSP_problem/README.md

 generation_count   # Number of iterations(generations).<br>
 m                  # Apply 2-opt operator on randomly selected m individuals from the population.
 If the value is 0, 2-opt will not be implemented.<br>
 n                  # 2-opt operator is applied on the selected individual n times.
 If the value is 0, 2-opt will not be implemented. <br>
 k                  # Once in every k generations apply the 2-opt operator.
-If the value is 0, 2-opt will not be implemented.<br></pre>
+If the value is 0, 2-opt will not be implemented.<br>

 <br>
 <br>